tncma/cmah/README.md

 OneCMA is an application where all the systems governed by CMA are integrated.
 The objective of the application is computerizing the various applications/departments of CMA, wherever applicable/possible.
 Also, the existing software applications will be integrated with OneCMA.
 So, there will NOT be separate software applications specific to a department.
 This way, the productivity, security and public satisfaction can be improved.
 Communication between the inter modules/departments would be easy since the data is going to be available in cloud.

+**OneCMA would also provide new online public services like applying for birth/death certificates, Registering complaints and tracking service status**

 Technologies Used
 -----------------
 	Server : IIS Server